prologin/prolotheme/README.md

    said language found on the page.

 ## Give resources to the user

-Zipping resources is made automatically by the `compile_resources.sh` script.
+Zipping resources is made automatically by the `make given_resources` rule.
-**Don't forget to call it in your `build.sh` script in your hugo site!**
+**Don't forget to call it in your init script in your hugo site!**

 ### Warning!